Aynelgul/finalproject/README.md

 ## Decomposing
 ### Model
 This app saves the travels that you add (personally) and also stores the tips that you and others add (publicly).
 These will be saved at Firebase.
 The same goes for user data (email, password).
+It contains three models: user, tip and travel.

 ### View
 It has a login view, a menu view (travels, tips, adding travel), a view of a list of your travels that you can click on.
 After clicking on a travel/country, it shows you another view with information about this particular country.
 In this view you can see information about the country, tips from you and other users about this specific place and the buddies that you're travelling.
 Here you can add travel buddies as well.